mc095/MERN-App-Job-Portal/README.md

 ## Overview

 A job portal application built using the MERN stack (MongoDB, Express.js, React, Node.js).
-This application allows users to browse and apply for jobs, and for employers to post job listings.
+This application allows recruiters to create and manage the jobs, and for employers to post job listings.

 ## Table of Contents